input-output-hk/marlowe-cardano/marlowe-cli/doc/run-initialize.md

     Available options:
       --testnet-magic INTEGER  Network magic, or omit for mainnet.
-      --slot-length INTEGER    The slot length, in milliseconds.
-      --slot-offset INTEGER    The effective POSIX time of slot zero, in milliseconds.
       --stake-address ADDRESS  Stake address, if any.
       --roles-currency CURRENCY_SYMBOL
                                The currency symbol for roles, if any.